 Genomic associations have also stretched the boundaries of personalised medicine.
 When genetic associations are identified for certain drug responses, like adverse events, drug efficacy or toxicity, clinicians can adjust dosing or change the treatment before it would negatively affect the patient.
 A bespoke drug treatment therapy based on genetic testing can prevent adverse events for patients with at-risk genetic variants.

 Lastly, genomic sequencing provides an unprecedented ability to make an accurate diagnosis and differentiate specific subtypes of a particular disease.
-Currently, genomic screening is used in some common chronic diseases, for instance, cancer and cardiovascular disorders for diagnosis, prognosis and individualised treatment.
+Currently, genomic screening is used in some common chronic diseases and cardiovascular disorders for diagnosis, prognosis and individualised treatment.

 Despite progress in the field of genomic screening, evidence-based screening programmes are not yet implemented on a wide scale.